-The first three sacraments—Baptism, Confirmation, and Holy Communion—are known as the sacraments of initiation, because the rest of our life as a Christian depends on them.
+The first three sacraments—Baptism, Confirmation, and Holy Communion—are known as the sacraments of initiation, because the rest of our Christian life depends on them.

 Baptism cleanses the soul from any effects of Original Sin and incorporates the baptized into the Church, the Mystical Body of Christ on earth.
-To become Catholic, one must be baptized first in order to receive any of the other sacraments.
+To become Catholic, and receive any of the sacraments, one must first be baptized.
 Even Jesus was baptized in the river Jordan.

 The Sacrament of Confirmation is the second of the three sacraments of initiation because, historically, it was administered immediately after the Sacrament of Baptism.
 Confirmation perfects our baptism and brings us the graces of the Holy Spirit that were granted to the Apostles on Pentecost Sunday.

 Confession was instructed to the apostles by Jesus.
-To confess our sins to one another, it helps us be accountable for our actions and confront our sins, so that we may move ahead and work at improving our quality of living for God.
+Confessing our sins helps us confront our sins and actions, so that we may move ahead and work at improving our quality of living for God.